lmfresneda/clock-alarm-extension/README.md

 ![Red color.
 Alarm fired view](res/img/example4.png)
 ![Yellow color.
 Alarm fired view](res/img/example5.png)

-* The red and yellow colors is alternate each second.
+* The red and yellow colors is alternate each second, during five seconds.
 * The alarm sound is heard for five seconds.
 * The notification is seen for five seconds.
 If you click on it, it will hide.